-Blogger Mike Hector and photographer Heidi Csernak will be exploring some fantastic and authentic locations in Lennox & Addington County.
+Blogger Mike Hector and photographer Heidi Csernak explored some fantastic and authentic locations in Lennox & Addington County in 2018.

-For their first foray into Lennox & Addington, they’ll be giving readers a tasty sampling of L&A’s pristine outdoor spaces that are ripe for exploring.
+For their first foray into Lennox & Addington, they gave readers a tasty sampling of L&A’s pristine outdoor spaces that are ripe for exploring.
 Lush, sprawling parks and conservation areas where travellers can reconnect with nature in a region that is so close to home.

 Without further delay, let’s jump right in for a first-hand look at the unspoiled beauty of Lennox & Addington County!

 To get our day off to a good start, we headed to the Village of Odessa, Ontario for a proper breakfast at the Jiffy Grill.
 Situated right off Highway 2 on Odessa’s main strip, the Jiffy is a popular stop for locals and travellers looking for a classic diner experience.
 It’s a bright and inviting restaurant with a menu consisting of traditional items.